sashasimkin/transmission-multiple-watch-folders/README.md

 This script watches a specified directory for new `.torrent` files and adds them to Transmission for downloading.
 The download directory is determined based on the folder structure of the watched directory.

-This means that when you use this script to watch directory `./torrents` which has the following structure:
+This means that when you use this script to watch the directory `./torrents` which has the following structure:
 ```
 - torrents/
   - Movies/